-This tax applies to the lessee of any automobile, van with capacity of 7-16 passengers or recreational vehicle for the privilege of using Illinois highways.
+As imposed by the State of Illinois, City of Chicago and MPEA, this tax applies to the lessee of any automobile or van with capacity of 7-16 passengers or recreational vehicle for the privilege of using Illinois highways.
 This tax is collected by the lessor, who can be relieved of the duty of paying the Automobile Renting Occupation Tax on gross receipts from the transaction.
 These taxes apply only to rental agreements for periods up to one year, such as short-term rentals at airports, motels, etc. Rentals to governments, non-profits providing recreation to persons over age 55, rentals where lessor retains possession of the vehicle (e.g., limousine service) and rentals of demonstration cars by automobile dealers are exempt.

-'''

-(35 ILCS 155/1ff)

-(65 ILCS 5/8-11-11)

-(70 ILCS 210/13(d))

-(City of Chicago Municipal Code, Chapter 3-48)
+(35 ILCS 155/1ff) (65 ILCS 5/8-11-11) (70 ILCS 210/13(d)) (City of Chicago Municipal Code, Chapter 3-48)

-'''